 Telecom Engineer Salary

 Most of the revenue generated by you will depend solely on your ability to market your services and your credibility with previous employees.

 Many websites, forums, and portals offer hundreds of jobs to freelance engineers like you.
-Elance, Odesk, Peopleperhour and Guru offer many opportunities to freelance telecom engineers around the globe.
+Elance, Odesk, Peopleperhour, and Guru offer many opportunities for freelance telecom engineers around the globe.

-Telecom Engineering is a graduate level course, often requiring four years of intensive study.
+Telecom Engineering is a graduate-level course, often requiring four years of intensive study.
 But, there are many websites that offer training courses as well as certification courses online.
-Certify-TCO, Tercomtraining, Bircham and Telecom Tutorials offer many options to learn online, in either course or self-training video formats.
+(1) Certify-TCO, Tercomtraining, Bircham and Telecom Tutorials offer many options to learn online, in either course or self-training video formats.